 They were able to be very precise about issues to do with asking for a dance and giving feedback.
 They emphasized that their favorite dancers know the music, so load up your mobile device with tango music and dance your way to work and errands.

 They weren’t very precise about what makes a “great embrace”, “balance,” “expression but with connection,” and “soft, yet strong.”
 Such frustratingly vague exhortations are what drove me to study tango technique until I could actually specify how to do all of these things.
 The guys said that women have to be willing to work hard and to practice alone.
-If you’re ready to take your tango to the next level, you may want to check out my biomechanics exercises and classes for solo home practice.
+If you’re ready to take your tango to the next level, you may want to check out the Home Practice Courses.